Rybakina shocks Sabalenka to win Australian Open final

 - list 4 of 4T20 World Cup 2026: Teams, format, venues and full match schedule

+“It’s hard to find words now but I want to congratulate Aryna for her amazing results in the last couple of years.
+I hope we’re going to play many more finals together,” Rybakina said.

+“I want to say thank you to you guys (fans).
+Thank you so much to Kazakhstan.
+I felt the support from that corner a lot.
+It’s really a Happy Slam and I always enjoy coming here and playing in front of you guys.”

-The Kazakh fifth seed’s huge ball-striking caused all sorts of problems for twice champion Sabalenka, as she comfortably got to set point in the 10th game and finished it off to send alarm bells ringing in her opponent’s dugout.
+The fifth seed’s huge ball-striking caused all sorts of problems for twice champion Sabalenka, as she comfortably got to set point in the 10th game and finished it off to send alarm bells ringing in her opponent’s dugout.

 Having arrived with 46 hardcourt Grand Slam match wins from the last 48, four-time major winner Sabalenka found her groove and started the second set more positively, but Rybakina saved three breakpoints to hold for 1-1.